Is Smile Direct Club™ safe?

-Straightening your teeth should only be done once all underlying dental conditions have been properly diagnosed and treated.
+You should only straighten your teeth once all underlying dental conditions have been properly diagnosed and treated.
 Cavities, gum disease, wisdom impaction, and many other dental conditions can affect the final outcome.
-Do not rely on the advice of a smile concierge and always consult with a licensed dentist prior to starting your clear aligner therapy.
+Do not rely on the advice of a smile concierge.
+Always consult with a licensed dentist prior to starting clear aligner therapy.

 - Patient: “My gums are bleeding.
 Is it safe to straighten my teeth using clear aligners?”

 - Dentist: “No, it’s not safe.
 Bleeding gums are most likely a sign of gum disease.
-You need to treat your gum disease before starting clear aligner therapy.
+You need to treat your gum disease first.
 Orthodontic treatment causes your teeth to become loose temporarily.
 This could contribute to additional bone loss which can damage your already infected teeth and gums.
-Let’s discuss how we can treat your gum disease first, then we can start your clear aligner therapy.”
+Let’s discuss how we can treat your gum disease first and then we can start your clear aligner therapy.”

 - Patient: “Can I wear clear aligners if I have cavities?”

 - Dentist: “Definitely not!
 Dental cavities can reach your tooth nerve at any time, causing pain and infection.
 There is no way to determine how long it takes for a cavity to cause problems.
 It could be days, weeks, or months.
-Therefore, I highly recommend that you fix your cavities first, before straightening your teeth with clear aligners.”
+Therefore, I highly recommend that you fix your cavities, then straighten your teeth.”

 - Patient: “I still have my wisdom teeth and they hurt occasionally.
 Can I still get teeth aligners to straighten my teeth?”

 - Dentist: “It depends on the condition of your wisdom teeth.
 If your wisdom teeth are fully embedded in your jaws, they are unlikely to cause an immediate problem.
 This means that it is safe to start clear aligner therapy.
-However, if your wisdom teeth are sticking out or causing pain, then they should be addressed beforehand.
+However, if your wisdom teeth are sticking out or causing pain, they need to be addressed.
 Consider removing your wisdom teeth before starting clear aligner therapy.
-Otherwise, your wisdom teeth will continue to push on your remaining teeth and make them become crooked within a few years.”
+Otherwise, they will push on your remaining teeth and make them become crooked again.”

-Do-it-yourself clear aligner programs like Smile Direct Club™ undermine the importance of addressing your oral health before clear aligner therapy.
+Do-it-yourself clear aligner programs like Smile Direct Club™ undermine the importance of addressing your oral health.
 Neglecting your cavities and gum disease can lead to infection, bone loss, and other long-term problems.
 Don’t gamble with your oral health!
 Having straight teeth is not worth damaging your teeth and gums.
-Be sure to consult with your dentist first and don’t start treatment until you’ve been cleared.
+Be sure to consult with your dentist first and only start treatment once you’ve been cleared.

 (2) Failure to identify cases which require braces

-Clear aligners have many benefits such as comfort, convenience, and the ability to remove aligners when needed.
-However, clear aligners have their limitations as well.
+Clear aligners have many benefits.
+They are comfortable, convenient, and you can remove them when needed.
+However, clear aligners do have their limitations as well.
 The main disadvantage of clear aligners is that they can’t fix complex orthodontic conditions.
 Only your dentist or orthodontist can determine if your orthodontic condition is suitable for clear aligner therapy or braces.
 This comes from years of dental school education and training.
-Your dentist will you for the following conditions in order to determine how to treat your orthodontic condition:
+Your dentist will examine you for the following conditions before starting treatment: